Body type mucosa

 MyPathologyReport

-The body type gastric mucosa is characterized by the presence of mucus-secreting cells called foveolar cells, which are responsible for producing the mucus that covers the inside of the stomach and protects it from acid.
+Body type (also known as fundic type) mucosa is the thin layer of tissue that lines the corpus (body) of the stomach.
+This type of mucosa is characterized by the presence of mucus-secreting cells called foveolar cells, which are responsible for producing the mucus that covers the inside of the stomach and protects it from acid.
 It also contains parietal cells, which secrete hydrochloric acid, and chief cells, which secrete pepsinogen, the precursor to the enzyme pepsin that breaks down proteins.

 What does body type mucosa with chronic gastritis mean?